mastodon/blog/content/posts/2025-07-15_trunk_and_tidbits-jun_2025/index.md

 - [Felix](https://mastodon.social/@mellifluousbox) was at the Internet Governance Forum in Oslo;
 - [Hannah](https://hachyderm.io/@haubles) spoke about [Mastodon being recognised as a Digital Public Good](https://blog.joinmastodon.org/2025/06/mastodon-dpga/), at the UN Open Source Week;
 - [Renaud](https://oisaur.com/@renchap) represented us at the NGI Forum in Brussels;
-- and, [Zora](https://mastodon.social/@zoraxzora) co-hosted a Mastodon workshop at the Publix day in Berlin.
+- [Zora](https://mastodon.social/@zoraxzora) co-hosted a Mastodon workshop at the Publix day in Berlin.

 Relatedly, we were happy that our most recent grant application to the NGI0 Commons fund was approved.
 This means that we will have some funding to work on [institutional features](https://nlnet.nl/project/Mastodon-for-institutions/) over the next year.